 His Ethiopian guitarist flys the Aboriginal flag in the background as he belts out a steady stream of rhythmic breathing rounds on his didgeridoo, Rudd encourages his indigenous brothers and sisters to keep fighting in the face of adversity, for their land and their culture, and to join 'hearts and hands' with 'ancestral twine'.

 Flanked by a racially diverse team of incredibly talented instrumentalists, including a young female Fijian on drums and an Ethiopian guitarist, he encourages us to consider the valuable natural heritage of our country, such as the Great Barrier Reef and the Kimberley Region.
-He employs us to look beyond our inherent nature as human beings and to extend our compassion and kindness to our broader natural surrounds, the environment and ALL living things.
+He urges us to look beyond our inherent nature as human beings and to extend our compassion and kindness to our broader natural surrounds, the environment and ALL living things.
 To avoid abusing our status as humans and reach out to Mother Earth to heal the pain and suffering in the world.

 In acknowledging the oppression and dictatorship imposed by the powers that be - Rudd reminds his audience that they can never take away love, and that love is the answer to all of life's woes.